openfaas/docs/docs/openfaas-pro/introduction.md

     OpenFaaS Community Edition (CE) is meant for open-source developers, OpenFaaS Pro is meant for production.

+### Core platform

+Efficiency and redundancy:

+* [New auto-scaling engine](/architecture/autoscaling/) to get the scaling just right either on Requests Per Second (RPS), Inflight requests or CPU.
+* [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on compute costs, increase efficiency and lower your threat profile
+* [Retry failed invocations for functions](/openfaas-pro/retries) to handle issues with downstream APIs and back-pressure on concurrency-limited functions

-### Additional capabilities
+### Workload tuning

-The following capabilities can be enabled independently.
-Follow the link to see example usage and deployment information.
-If you can't find what you're looking for, reach out to us so that we can improve the documentation for everyone.
+In production, it's important to tune functions to make the most of Kubernetes features to increase performance and keep functions healthy.

+* Custom HTTP health checks for functions - including path, period seconds and initial delay
+* Custom Kubernetes service accounts for functions to access the Kubernetes API
+* Custom runtime profiles for security & isolation using gVisor, kata containers etc.
+* Custom TerminationGracePeriod for draining work for long running functions

+### Events and triggers

 Event-driven programming and triggers:

 * [Trigger functions via Kafka](/openfaas-pro/kafka-events) for event-driven functions and to integrate with your existing systems
 * [Trigger functions from AWS SQS](/openfaas-pro/sqs-events) to integrate with events from AWS.

-Efficiency and redundancy:

-* [Flexible auto-scaling engine](/architecture/autoscaling/) to get the scaling just right either on Requests Per Second (RPS), Inflight requests or CPU.
-* [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on compute costs, increase efficiency and lower your threat profile
-* [Retry failed invocations for functions](/openfaas-pro/retries) to handle issues with downstream APIs and back-pressure on concurrency-limited functions

-Security:
+### Security

 * [Single Sign-On using OpenID Connect (OIDC)](/openfaas-pro/sso) means each user authenticates with their own identity, instead of sharing one set of credentials, which is insecure.
 Use your existing OIDC-compatible Identity Provider (IdP).

+### Platform building features

 Build functions at scale - for services providers and large teams: